The data science research community frequently encounters a need for:

 Design choices: Our preprint "Design choices for productive, secure, data-intensive research at scale in the cloud", outlining our policies, processes and design decisions for the Safe Haven.
 Pre-print initially submitted on arXiv on 23 August 2019, last revised on 15 September 2019.

-Reference implementation: This is currently available through a semi-open beta programme, under an open source MIT licence.
-If you would like to evaluate our implementation or collaborate in its development, please contact James Robinson or Martin O'Reilly for access to the GitHub repository containing the code and documentation to deploy our reference implementation to Microsoft's Azure cloud.
-We plan to make the GiHub repository for our implementation fully open to the public sometime later in 2020.
+Reference implementation: This is currently available under an open source MIT licence.
+If you would like to evaluate our implementation or collaborate in its development, take a look at the public GitHub repository containing the code and the documentation to deploy our reference implementation to Microsoft's Azure cloud (or contact James Robinson or Martin O'Reilly).